benjnguyen/pedestrian-bike-data/README.md

 [35] "Council.Ward"

 ## Questions Posed and Answered
-Some questions that I posed over the data set and attempted to answer were

 # How many of each crash type occurred?

 The data set partitions the crash types into bike or pedestrian crashes, and a natural question arises about how many of each type occurred.
 In fact, this question remains relevant for the following questions asked, so this question/answer will be embedded for the remaining sections.